 FROM THE PEACEFULWIFE:

 I am going to give some suggestions and options.
 There are other ways to handle this respectfully, too – but I am going to give you some place to START.
 And I am going to try to show you this husband’s perspective.
-His viewpoint is KEY here.
-We need to know what messages he is hearing when his wife is speaking and what is triggering his angry reaction.
+It could be helpful for us to think about the messages he is hearing when his wife is speaking and what is triggering his angry reaction.

 This wife was texting/saying things to her husband things like,